 Once dressed I was directed up to the ‘chill out’ room.
 This, weirdly, was the bit that surprised me the most.
 After that sleepy, groggy feeling had lifted I felt so, so refreshed!
 Half an hour and a few cups of ice water later I sat back on a bean bag and flicked through the visitor's book.
 Reading how it had helped people ease aches and pains after intensive treatment and revitalised their spirit filled me with encouragement – I even wrote a little message of my own.
 I left with a beaming smile on my face feeling super-relaxed and thought actually, I’d do that all over again – only next time, I’d brave the dark...

 That initial moment of completely letting your body go and trusting the water to hold you up was pretty cool.
 I can’t think of one person who wouldn’t enjoy floating around naked not having to worry about treading water (or sharks).

 If you’re on your period when you go, make sure you pop a tampon or a moon cup in – just treat it as if you’re going swimming.
 Also, if you’re claustrophobic like me, don’t worry!
 You can float with the lid open and the light on.

 3/5 - If meditation is your thang, you're probably going to love it but annoyingly my brain needs more practice.

-Book your floatation tank experience at the UK’s leading float center here!
+Book your floatation tank experience at the UK's leading float centre here!
 Prices start at £33 per hour as part of a special offer.